jasipsw/homeassistant-chiltrix-modbus/README.md

 **Different thanthe Physical Controller** - Modern, informative, and beautiful interface for your Chiltrix heat pump.

-## 🎯 Why This Dashboard is Better Than the Controller
+## 🎯 How is this Dashboard is different Than the Controller?

 ### Physical Controller Limitations:
 - ❌ Small LCD screen with limited information